2-Step Verification Basics

 - Every 30 days or every time you try logging into your WFU Google Mail or any Google Single Sign On service on a new device, you’ll be asked for a six-digit code, which you'll get from your phone.
 If you want, when you enter your code, you can choose to trust your computer -- this means you won't be asked for a code again when you sign in from this computer.
 If you sign in from another computer, however, you’ll be asked for a code.

-- After you turn on 2-Step Verification, non-browser applications and devices that use your Google Account (such as the Gmail app on your phone or Outlook), will be unable to connect to your account.
+- After you turn on 2-Step Verification, non-browser applications and devices that use your Google Account (such as Outlook), may be unable to connect to your account.
 However, in a few steps, you can generate a special password called application-specific password to allow this application to connect to your account -- and don't worry, you'll only have to do this once for each device or application.

 What if I don’t want to use my phone?